Featured on mml.org

 • Leadership service with the League and the National League of Cities (NLC)

 • Attendance at the League and NLC conferences

 • Educational courses from sources other than the League

-Local elected officials will be recognized with public acknowledgment and a series of three awards for their achievements as they advance through the Academy.
+Local elected officials will be recognized with public acknowledgment and a series of four awards for their achievements as they advance through the Academy.

 A special award will be given to a local governing body in which every member has completed one or more Academy levels